Amazon workers vote against unionizing at upstate NY warehouse

 Amazon warehouse workers near Albany, N.Y., have voted no to a union, delivering a blow to the fledgling effort to organize employees at one of the country's largest employers.

-More than 900 Amazon employees were eligible to vote on whether to join the upstart Amazon Labor Union, federal officials said.
+More than 900 Amazon employees were eligible to vote on whether to join the upstart Amazon Labor Union, run by current and former Amazon warehouse workers unaffiliated with traditional unions.
 The vote tally was 406 votes against unionizing to 206 votes in favor.

-At the Albany-area warehouse, workers voted in person for four days, casting ballots in a tent in the facility's parking lot.
+At the Albany-area warehouse, known as ALB1, workers voted in person for four days, casting ballots in a tent in the facility's parking lot.
 National Labor Relations Board officials tallied them by hand in a process streamed over live video on Tuesday.

+"This won't be the end of ALU at ALB1," ALU President Chris Smalls said in a statement, accusing the company of intimidating workers and otherwise influencing the election outcome.

+"We are filled with resolve to continue and expand our campaign for fair treatment for all Amazon workers," he said.
+"When workers are empowered to take on a greedy uncaring company with a poor safety track record and a high churn rate of workers, it isn't a loss, it's an ongoing battle."

 Pro-union workers at the warehouse have advocated for higher pay and cite various safety concerns.
 Earlier this month, a fire broke out; an investigation is ongoing.
 Organizers have also accused Amazon of intimidation and retaliation, while the company staged mandatory meetings for employees aimed to discourage pro-union votes.